muradkarakas/Sodium/README.md

 Follow the steps below in order to download Sodium source code

+* If you do not have `git` installed on your system.
+Download it from https://git-scm.com/download/win

 * Open a new console window.
 (Press `Start + R` and type the command below then click Ok.)

   `cmd`